pratikshas8080/GCP_fundamentals_for_AWS_Profrssional_Coursera/README.md

 Task 4: Run and deploy a container

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-reate a deployment using Deployment Manager and use it to maintain a consistent state of your deployment.
+Create a deployment using Deployment Manager and use it to maintain a consistent state of your deployment.
 You will also view resource usage in a VM instance using Cloud Monitoring.

 Week-7